As students and educators start the new school year, Designer Advocate Miggi Cardona shares how Figma can help.

 In many ways, being a Designer Advocate for Education is a dream role for me.
 While I’ve pivoted back and forth from product design and education throughout my career, I was most recently an Assistant Professor at the Rochester Institute of Technology, where I taught interaction design classes.
 As an educator, I saw firsthand how students can learn valuable design skills in Figma and wanted to help others adopt the platform that was so inspiring to me.
-In fact, last year when Figma expanded Figma for Education, I was still teaching at RIT.
-I partnered with the team here to publish teaching materials, based on class activities and lessons I would give to students.
+In fact, last year when Figma expanded Figma for Education We’re expanding the Figma for Education program to include online courses, bootcamps, and school-sponsored hackathons.
+Read on for more about our announcement.

 This year marks my first “back to school” season since joining Figma, and I wanted to share some reflections, including ways that Figma can support educators and students alike.
 Figma’s Education plan gives students and educators the ability to create teams with all the Professional perks completely free, with unlimited collaboration.
 Starting today, we’re also are making it easier for classrooms to collaborate with new, simplified onboarding processes.